 H&B Côtes de Provence Rosé

 A delightful pale pink rose with expressive floral notes backed by fennel and anise.
 It offers immense charm and minerality on the finish.
-The glass stopper makes for an innovative and faultless closure.

 About the Producer

 Hecht & Bannier

 Maison Hecht & Bannier is a ‘Negociant Eleveur’ dedicated to sourcing and then blending wines from the Mediterrean regions.
 They started in 2001 with partners Gregory Hecht and François Bannier assembling four cuvées of Southern France appellations.

 Convinced that the Roussillon to Provence region has not yet received the international recognition that it deserves for its quality and diverse vineyards, they have expanded their passion for blending and now visit hundreds of producers to select the best juice.
 Often the grapes come from vineyards in the cooler foothills where it isn’t unusual to see hundred year-old vines.

 The goal is to have the H&B label become the bench-mark for wines in a range of appellations, allowing wine-lovers to discover the extraordinary quality and wealth of the region.

 Each blend is usually based on 5 to 10 samples from the 15-30 that have been pre-selected; some very good wines are rejected because they do not express H&B’s vision of the appellation.
 The blend can change between vintages to remain true to each specific geographical origin, while emphasising particularly successful grapes or vineyards in each harvest.